dmbarbour/glas/docs/GlasZero.md

 ## Programs

-Programs are expressed as a sequence of words and embedded data between square brackets, generally separated by spaces (though square brackets are also okay separators).
+Programs are expressed as a sequence of words and data between square brackets.
 All programs in g0 must have static arity; some, such as data, must have a specific static arity.

 The g0 compiler will opportunistically partially evaluate programs while compiling them.
 This includes embedded program blocks.
 However, after compilation of individual programs, the g0 compiler will not further optimize them.

-### Words
+## Words

 A word in g0 must match regex: